I am a landlord, I want to increase the rent on my property. Is this allowed?

 According to article 14 of Law 33 of 2008, landlords have the right to increase rent if the contract is up for renewal, but to within a certain level of current average market rates and they must give 90 days notice.

-You can find out if rent on your property is eligible for an increase by using the Real Estate Regulatory Agency’s (RERA) rent index calculator by clicking this link and entering your property details - www.dubailand.gov.ae
+Use the Real Estate Regulatory Agency’s (RERA) rent index calculator by clicking this link and entering your property details - www.dubailand.gov.ae

 Click here to see the current legally allowed rent increases